LIMESS-Sustainability-Lab/ACER-CORE-Virtual-Hub-Simulation/README.md

 # ACER-CORE-Virtual-Hub-Simulation
-Repository containing code and data accompanying our article Simulation of a virtual hub CORE and its impact on cross-border PPAs"
+Repository containing code and data accompanying our article "Simulation of a virtual hub CORE and its impact on cross-border PPAs" (to be published)